How to Make the Most of a Devastating Penetration Test Report

 For a 2021 version of "Cybersecurity Laws & Regulations in Canada", click here.

 Do Canadians and Americans approach cyber security the same way?
 The answer is a clear and definite no. The resulting differences might surprise you.
-Although Canada has made significant progress in the cybersecurity laws and regulations since the Digital Privacy Act went into effect in 2018, there is still room for improvement.
+Although Canada has seen significant advancements in cybersecurity laws and regulations since the Digital Privacy Act went into effect in 2018, there is still room for improvement.

 The Digital Privacy Act is an amendment to the Personal Information Protection and Electronic Documents Act (PIPEDA), which governs the storage and protection of personal data.
 While not as restrictive as the European Union’s General Data Protection Regulation (GDPR), regulations under the Digital Privacy Act open Canadian businesses up to significant penalties if they do not safeguard personal data and properly report any breaches that occur to the affected individuals.

-Recently, A Centrify study found that 65 percent of data breach victims lost trust in an organization as a result of a security breach.
+Recently, A Centrify study found that 65 percent of data breach victims lost trust in an organization due to a security breach.
 Furthermore, IDC found that 80 percent of consumers in developed nations will defect from a business if their information is compromised in a security breach.
 These financial and reputational repercussions are one of the many reasons why these laws and regulations are in place, to protect consumers and businesses with sensitive data.

-Compared to 51 regions requiring mandatory disclosure in the US, Canada has three provinces that have similar legislative requirements (Alberta, British Columbia, and Quebec) with various levels of security requirements.
-In Canada, data protection and cybersecurity are governed by a complex legal and regulatory framework.
+Compared to 51 regions requiring mandatory disclosure in the US, Canada has three provinces with similar legislative requirements (Alberta, British Columbia, and Quebec) with various security requirements.
+Data protection and cybersecurity in Canada are governed by a complex legal and regulatory framework.
 Failure to understand this framework and take active steps to reduce risks (or the impact of such risks when they materialize) can have serious legal and financial consequences for any organization working within Canada.
 Therefore, it is crucial for organizations that operate or work within Canada to understand this rapidly evolving area of law and governance.
-These sources of law and governance would impact Canadian organizational decision-making with respect to the development of a plan to address cybersecurity risks.
+These sources of law and governance would impact Canadian organizational decision-making concerning the development of a plan to address cybersecurity risks.

 Within Canada, there are three general (and broad) forms of law that regulate security and privacy in Canada: